Keto Electrolytes, Everyday Energy: Build a Better Hydration Stack with Key Minerals

 • Works synergistically with magnesium for muscle relaxation

-"Electrolytes are essential minerals that keep the body functioning smoothly.
-The most important electrolytes in your sweat are sodium and chloride (the same ingredients in table salt), along with potassium, magnesium and calcium.
-You lose these minerals through sweat, mostly salt.
-Water alone will not replenish the salt lost, and this is where powders and tablets can be helpful."[6]
+“Electrolytes are essential minerals that keep the body functioning smoothly… you lose these minerals through sweat, mostly salt.
+Water alone will not replenish the salt lost, and this is where powders and tablets can be helpful.”
+(MedlinePlus, 2024)

-Magnesium + How it Relates to Which minerals are commonly found in electrolyte powders?
+Magnesium + How it Relates to Electrolyte Powders

-Magnesium turns on over 300 enzymes tied to ATP production, so even a small shortfall can slow energy output[6][8].
-During prolonged sessions, topping up magnesium supports smoother contractions and calmer nerves, improving sleep quality later that night[7].
-Our internal education team chose magnesium malate for its high bioavailability and gentler feel on digestion.
+Magnesium activates 300+ enzymes tied to ATP production, so even a small shortfall can slow energy output (de Baaij, Hoenderop & Bindels, 2015; MedlinePlus, 2024).
+During prolonged sessions, topping up magnesium supports smoother contractions and calmer nerves, improving sleep quality later that night (Wikipedia, 2025c).
+Magnesium malate and citrate are common forms with good tolerability.

 • Supports sustained energy metabolism